ferristseng/EW-L4-api-json/README.md

 # Lesson 3 - Web API and JSON

-In this lesson, we'll be looking at Web APIs and how to use them.
+In this lesson, we'll begin looking at Web APIs and how to use them.
 Almost all modern websites use web APIs to send data to your browser.

+We'll also take a look at a data format called "JSON".
 Most (not all) APIs return data in a structured format called JSON, which is designed to be readable both for humans and for computers.

 ### 0. Client-Server Architecture